 Realistically, unless your mate admits his/her sexual orientation, you may not know for sure.

-The so-called signs of gays such as the way the individual dresses, talks, walks, looks, preferance for anal sex, erectile dysfunction, watching porn, homophobic behavior, being evasive or secretive, or hanging out with friends of the same sex are often behavior traits of heterosexual individuals.
+The so-called signs of gays, such as the way the individual dresses, talks, walks, looks, preference for anal sex, erectile dysfunction, watching porn, homophobic behavior, being evasive or secretive, or hanging out with friends of the same sex are often behavior traits of heterosexual individuals.